rvergne/LandSeed/README.md

 ## <a name="generation"></a>Generate terrain

 Fulfill input file in the input folder.
 Its purpose is to compute terrain height on a specific position.
-It has two parameters at the begining of the file, the first is the quality indice, a percentage defining if the output should give priority to speed or render quality (Work in progress).
-The second one is used to choose a template, in order to get different kind of output.
-Use the features functions inside it.
+Use the features functions inside the terrain map function.
 You can also add functions in input file.
+It has a template parameter at the beginning to choose a template, in order to get different kind of output.
+Templates can have some custom parameters that you can find in the [documentation](Doc/main.md).
+If there is no parameters, some defaults values will be taken.

 To generate the shader, use the Generate.py python script.